 The λ -calculus [1] is a theory of functions seen as formal expressions, and therefore somehow closer to the intensional view of functions as rules (e.g. $f(x) = \sqrt{x \sin x}$) which was predominant in the pre-20th century Mathematics.
 Note that in a discipline of programming this view is relevant to typical computational questions concerning the way a function is defined, often irrespectively of its actual meaning.
 For example, questions concerned with how much memory or time the execution of a function takes?1.
 Treating functions as expressions makes possible to nest them without any need to mention the intermediate results explicitly, as well as to take them as first class citizens, and thus easily express higher-order functions.
 The λ -calculus was initially proposed by Alonzo Church, around 1930, as an idealized programming language and postulated to be able to represent any computable function.
-Even if the notion of a computable function is only given intuitively2, the class of functions expressible in the λ calculus coincides with that of Gödel class of general recursive functions as well as the one defined by Turing machines.
+Even if the notion 1The alternative, more general view, brought to scene by the development of set theory, focus on the way arguments are mapped to outputs.
+Functions are regarded as graphs in this extensional perspective. of a computable function is only given intuitively2, the class of functions expressible in the λ -calculus coincides with that of Gödel class of general recursive functions as well as the one defined by Turing machines.
 The assertion that this class of functions, expressed in any of these formal models, captures intuitive computability is known as the Church-Turing thesis.
 This lecture introduces the untyped version of the λ -calculus which omits any information on the type, i.e. domain and codomain, of a function.
-This provides a very flexible, although possibly unsafe setting to manipulate and reason about functions.
-1The alternative, more general view, brought to scene by the development of set theory, focus on the way arguments are mapped to outputs.
-Functions are regarded as graphs in this extensional perspective.
-2An informal definition of computability calls for a 'pencil-and-paper' method allowing a trained person to calculate the result of the function for any given argument, is not easy to formalize. λ -terms.
+This provides a very flexible, although possibly unsafe setting to manipulate and reason about functions. λ -terms.

 Given a countably infinite set of variables, X, the set Λ , which provides the syntax for the λ -calculus, contains the terms built inductively according to the following grammar:

-$$t, t' \ni x | tt' | \lambda x.t$$
+$$t, t' \ni x \mid t t' \mid \lambda x.t$$

 where $x \in X$.